- Why has BOC introduced this charge?

 The introduction of the charge is intended to reduce the number of failed deliveries and cut down on unnecessary costs incurred by BOC, as well as reducing the risk of product or cylinder shortages.

-- When is BOC introducing the failed delivery charge?
+- When did BOC introduce the failed delivery charge?

-The failed delivery charge will be effective from 1st February 2017.
+The failed delivery charge has been effective from 1st February 2017.

 - Does the introduction of the failed delivery charge change T&Cs of my contract with BOC and do I need to sign a new one?